Chart Color Schemes

 Keysborough - South is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Keysborough-South is one of the most culturally diverse areas in Australia, with 55.2 percent of its population born overseas and 65.2 percent speaking a language other than English at home.
-Christianity is the predominant religion in Keysborough-South, comprising 35.3 percent of the population.
-However, Buddhism is notably overrepresented, making up 18.2 percent compared to 15.2 percent across Greater Melbourne.
+Keysborough-South is among the most culturally diverse areas in Australia, with 55.2% of its population born overseas and 65.2% speaking a language other than English at home.
+The predominant religion in Keysborough-South as of the latest census data is Christianity, comprising 35.3% of the population.
+Notably, Buddhism is overrepresented in Keysborough-South compared to Greater Melbourne, with 18.2% versus 15.2%.

-The top three ancestry groups in Keysborough-South are 'Other' at 26.5 percent, Chinese at 19.4 percent (substantially higher than the regional average of 10.9 percent), and Australian at 8.7 percent.
-There are also notable differences in the representation of certain ethnic groups: Sri Lankan is overrepresented at 3.2 percent compared to the regional average of 1.8 percent, Vietnamese is slightly overrepresented at 8.4 percent versus 8.5 percent regionally, and Indian is also overrepresented at 8.2 percent compared to the regional average of 6.2 percent.
+Regarding ancestry, the top three groups in Keysborough-South are Other at 26.5%, Chinese at 19.4% (substantially higher than the regional average of 10.9%), and Australian at 8.7%.
+There are also notable differences in the representation of certain ethnic groups: Sri Lankan is overrepresented at 3.2% compared to the regional average of 1.8%, Vietnamese is marginally higher at 8.4% versus 8.5%, and Indian is slightly above the regional average at 8.2% versus 6.2%.

 Frequently Asked Questions - Diversity